BL1NDX3N0N/WinINet-Connection-Security/README.md

 # WinINet Connection Security
-A small example of using WinINet to interrogate open internet handles for negotiated security protocols and ciphers.
+A small example of using the Windows Internet (WinINet) API to interrogate open internet handles for negotiated security protocols and ciphers.

 Usage: